hechoendrupal/drupalgenerator/README.md

 # drupalgenerator

-[drupalgenerator](http://drupalgenerator.com/) is an intiative to provide a GUI for the Drupal Console project.
+[drupalgenerator](http://drupalgenerator.com/) is an initiative to provide a GUI for the Drupal Console project.

 The idea of this is site, is make the Drupal Console project available